Required: The CLI command to benchmark

 --config PATHPath to config file (default: auto-discover cli-bench.yaml)

---filter CLISComma-separated CLI names to run (default: all)
+--filter IDSComma-separated task IDs to run (default: all)

 --models MODELSComma-separated model IDs (overrides providers in config)